 - Hydrogen-rich plastic !

 The tip, the grey triangle on the right, is made of beryllium.
-Beryllium is always used in the forehead of uranium shells and in missiles.
+Beryllium is always used in the forehead of uranium shells and in missiles (the presence of beryllium was already noticed more than 15 years ago by Bruno Barrillot and the Observatoire des Armements in their October 2000 report on depleted uranium weapons).

 In a hole made inside the beryllium tip, when the day of war has come, one has to insert the neutron source, for instance a strong alpha emitter like bismuth 212 (thanks to its short half life it will not leave traces on the ground, even though we have found high quantities of its stable decay product, lead 208, in the teeth of malformed babies in Bassorah (Savabieasfahani et al 2016) as well as in the hair of prematured and malformed babies in Gaza, even though teeth is much better than hair for researching lead (Manduca et al 2014) – on the use of tritium see here).
 This works as well with a shaped charge missile, you just need to put a small dice of highly enriched uranium inside the cone (keep it shaped), to cover it with beryllium and then to insert on top of the beryllium cover the neutron source.